Join for FREE

 Adult female

-A common summer visitor to the north of the Palearctic region breeding in Iceland and northern Britain, throughout most of Scandinavia except southern Sweden and across northern Russia to the Pacific.
-More scattered populations breed in Poland and the Baltic States and occasionally small numbers breed south of main range in southern Britain and eastern Europe.
+A common summer visitor to the north of the Palearctic region, breeding in Iceland and northern Britain, throughout most of Scandinavia (rarely in Denmark and southern Sweden) and across northern Russia to the Pacific.
+More scattered populations breed in Poland and the Baltic States, and occasionally a few breed south of main range in southern Britain and eastern Europe.

-Present in breeding range April-September, widespread in winter and found along many coastlines from Iceland, the British Isles and Denmark south to the North African coast.
+Present in breeding range from April to September, and widespread in winter and found along many coastlines and floodplains from Iceland, the British Isles and Denmark south to the North African coast.
 Also around the Black and Caspian Seas and in southern Iraq and eastwards across temperate Asia.
-Small numbers occur in sub-Saharan Africa and Arabia.
+Small numbers occur in Subsaharan Africa and Arabia.

 Breeds in dense cover close to freshwater lakes and marshes in open and sometimes wooded areas.
 Highly gregarious in winter around estuaries and on coastal grassland.
-Grazes on pastures as well as feeding in shallow water and often associates with Brent Geese in estuaries and on coastal farmland.
+Grazes on pastures as well as feeding in shallow water and often associates with Brent Geese and Whooper Swans in estuaries and on coastal farmland.

 The nest is laid beside a fresh water body in reeds, grass or heather.
 There is a single clutch laid between April and June.
 The ten to twelve eggs are plain creamy white or buff..